YuliiaKulish/To-Do-App/README.md

 - Add a new todo
 - Delete individual todos
-- Toggle todo completed status
+- Toggle the todo completed status
 - Rename a todo on double-click (with Enter / Blur / Escape handling)
 - Toggle all todos using a “toggle all” checkbox (only updates changed todos)
 - Loader overlay on todos while waiting for API responses